TheGrapeApe22/pch-grader/README.md

 # hi anuraag
 `pch-grader` is a utilitarian enterprise I have instituted and adapted in order to facilitate the grueling and laborious drudgery of inscribing credits earned by the fellow apprentices of Mrs. Jaehnig.
 It is a pinnacle of computational engineering, serving as a robust and efficacious instrument that fulfills the gratifying human necessity to automate perfunctory undertakings.

-Okay, but really, it's a Python program that stores students' individual scores on assignments and can output them in a format that's easy to transcribe to the gradebook.
+Okay, but really, it's a Python program that stores students' scores on assignments and can output them in a format that's easy to transcribe to the gradebook.

 ## How to Use
 1. Set the correct period roster in the first line of `grader3.py`.